jadecobra/python_tdd_exercises/source/data_structures/booleans/index.rst

     :emphasize-lines: 2

     # NOTES
-    # a dictionary with things is true
+    # a dictionary with things is True
-    # a set with things is true
+    # a set with things is True
-    # a list with things is true
+    # a list with things is True
-    # a tuple with things is true
+    # a tuple with things is True
-    # a string with things is true
+    # a string with things is True
     # positive and negative numbers are True
     # True is True
     # True is not false
     # True is a boolean
-    # the empty dictionary is false
+    # the empty dictionary is False
-    # the empty set is false
+    # the empty set is False
-    # the empty list is false
+    # the empty list is False
-    # the empty tuple is false
+    # the empty tuple is False
-    # the empty string is false
+    # the empty string is False
     # 0 is False
-    # None is false
+    # None is False
     # False is False
     # False is not true
     # False is a boolean